 Activities and Places of Interest

-What can you do in Agia Kyriaki Visits to churches and chapels (every church has its own architecture).
-You have to arrange the visit, ask Lila to do it for you, unless it is Sunday and the church is open.
+In Agia Kyriaki you can visit churches and chapels (every church has its own architecture).
+Visits must be arrange in advance so ask Lila to do it for you, except on Sunday when the church is open.
 All the wall paintings and icons are Byzantine style.
-In Agia Kyriaki is located the church of Agia Kyriaki built in 1886, within a 10 min walk from our premises.
-Day trip to the Island Trikeri: There are two options:
+The church of Agia Kyriaki, built in 1886, is within a 10 min walk from our premises.

 Find your favorite place for swimming: The waters are crystal clear due to the currents at the mouth of Pagassitikos.
 The search for the desired beach is a matter of personal preference.
-A little shaped beach is accesible a few meters from our premises.
-Furthermore, there is the possibility to swim at the village exit towards the parking space in the Southern entrance of the village.
-For the adventurous, the beach of Agia Anna is accessible by a dirt road (for those with the appropriate vehicle or by driving with extrem caution) or using a boat (1 nautical mile from the port of Agia Kyriaki).
-This secluded beach is overlooking the channel Tissaiou and Evia. and it has a σπρινγ of drinking water.
-In Alogoporos there is a beach with sand and deck chairs from the nearby canteen and tavern.
+A little shaped beach is accessible a few metres from our premises (Manos Beach).
+Furthermore, there is the possibility to swim at the village exit towards the parking space (Tigani Beach).
+For the adventurous, the beach of Agia Vaso is accessible by a dirt road (for those with the appropriate vehicle or by driving with extreme caution) or using a boat (1 nautical mile from the port of Agia Kyriaki).
+This secluded beach overlooks the channel Tissaiou and Evia. and it has a spring of drinking water.
+In Alogoporos there is an organised beach with deck chairs from the nearby canteen and tavern.

-Eating out: There are two fish taverns at Agia Kyriaki: Mouragio and Manolas.
-The local speciality is Scampi pasta (Karavidomakaronades).
-For tsipouro and accompanying dishes visit Athansias.
-Next door is the local souvlaki place.
-For coffee/ice cream during the day and for a drink later the local meeting point is Stella’s cafe and Damar for coffee and cocktails
+Eating out: There are five fish taverns at Agia Kyriaki: Mouragio, Manolas, Karnagio, Trechantiri and Kavos.
+The local speciality is Scampi pasta (Karavidomakaronada).
+For coffee/ice cream during the day and for a drink later the local meeting point are Stella’s cafe and Damar for coffee and cocktails